0x194-net/0x194-net.github.io/content/posts/merkury_smart_plug.md

 For the chipset to recognize that it is in program mode, according to the [Tuya WB2S datasheet](https://developer.tuya.com/en/docs/iot/wb2s-module-datasheet?id=K9ghecl7kc479)
 I need to bring the CEN to ground for a moment, resetting the device.
 This is the reason I wired the reset switch to the CEN, but I could get the same result by touching the contact end to ground.
 I started the application to read with the following command, and as soon as it said `Read Getting Bus...`
 I briefly grounded the CEN with the reset button and released.
+It took a few repeated tries to get the timing correct, just pressing and releasing the button every second or so, but it eventually took and started reading.

 ```shell
 python ./uartprogram -d COM6 -b 115200 -r ./firmware.bin